Wedding photographer problems: from cereal bars consumed behind hedges to “have you got any good ones”

-When DJs and chauffeurs tell you how to do your job or assume your male second shooter is in charge.
+When (some, male) DJs and chauffeurs tell you how to do your job (“why don’t you try standing over there / taking it from this angle…) or assume your male second shooter is in charge.
 Yes, really.

 When you’re happy to be seated on a table with guests for dinner, but it does mean you have to sacrifice the chance to take your shoes off.

 When a guest wants to take a picture of you, with your camera.
 1) You’re a bit drunk so I’d rather not give you my expensive camera.
 2) I’ve been shooting for 10 hours and I am, frankly, not looking my best right now!

 When everything’s running late.
 This is pretty standard to be honest as weddings hardly ever run on time.
 Being flexible around the wedding day timeline is a pretty crucial part of a wedding photographer’s job.

 When the registrar picks the worst moment to duck out of your carefully composed first kiss shot.

 The feeling of victory when you reduce your editing queue back to zero at the end of wedding season.